 What is the perfect business card size?

+A business card is part of your overall brand.
+So guiding the business card’s size right is important.
 There is no one exact answer for the perfect business cards and design are.
 The perfect business card size depends on your business and how you want to portray yourself.
 Nowadays it’s okay to stray from the same old same old as far as that traditional rectangular shape.
 Business cards today often do take a walk on the wild side, in a manner of speaking.
 Get adventurous.
 Be bold with your business cards.
 This is what you give someone by way of a “keepsake” of you; so how do you want them to remember you?
 Here we offer a business card size guide.

 The single most important item to consider for your business card is your logo design.
 Every business card should include your business logo.
 If you don’t already have one, we recommend 48hourslogo.
 For just $29, you will get a bunch of designers competing to create the perfect logo for your business.